 Causes of Chilblains

-Chilblains are usually considered to be an idiopathic condition which means that there is no particular cause behind it.
+Chilblains are usually considered to be an idiopathic condition which means there is no particular cause behind it.
 The most common reasons that are thought to cause this condition are as follows:

 It can be related to body’s abnormal reaction when an individual is exposed to a cold or humid environment, followed by sudden rewarming.
 The superficial blood vessels become narrow when exposed to extremes of temperature.
 These usually expand to their usual size with slow, gradual and steady warmth.
 But if sudden rewarming of the affected part occurs, the blood vessels expand quickly.
 This leads to an increased blood flow which the superficial blood vessels cannot handle.
 The blood then leaks out into the surrounding tissues, resulting in itchiness and swelling.